viceroypenguin/SuperLinq/Source/SuperLinq/readme.md

 these methods when possible.
 Methods removed include: `.Repeat()`, `.Scan()`, `.ForEach()`, `.Memoize()`.

+#### Acquire
+Acquire has been removed.
+It was used internally to support other operators, but improved data structures have been introduced to better support them.

 #### AwaitQuery/Observable/Experimental Operators
 These operators have been removed, as they do not fit the model of the other SuperLinq operators.